KLY-Titans/inventory-app/README.md

 To get the app up and running, follow these steps:

-1. Clone the repository to you local machine.
+1. Clone the repository to your local machine.
-2. Navigate to the root directory of the projects
+2. Navigate to the root directory of the project.

 ### Backend Setup